Orthopedic Sports Medicine & Team Physicians

 Florida Orthopaedic Institute’s team of highly skilled physicians serves hundreds of Tampa Bay residents every week.
 We have the largest and most advanced sports medicine program in the region.
 In addition, our surgeons are all fellowship-trained in advanced arthroscopic and reconstructive techniques, with many years of experience.

-Our Sports Medicine Doctors have served as the team physicians for the Tampa Bay Buccaneers, Tampa Bay Lightning, Tampa Bay Mutiny, Tampa Bay Rowdies, Tampa Bay Storm, University of South Florida, The University of Tampa, Saint Leo University and many high schools throughout Hillsborough County.
+Our team of doctors have served as the team physicians for the Tampa Bay Buccaneers, Tampa Bay Lightning, Tampa Bay Mutiny, Tampa Bay Rowdies, Tampa Bay Storm, University of South Florida, The University of Tampa, Saint Leo University and many high schools throughout Hillsborough County.

->

-> Our compassionate team of healthcare professionals uses a multi-disciplinary approach to ensure the most advanced treatment for all your sports-related injuries.
+Our compassionate team of healthcare professionals uses a multi-disciplinary approach to ensure the most advanced treatment for all your sports-related injuries.
 Just as every athlete focuses on his or her particular sport, our team is dedicated only to sports medicine, and this ensures the best possible care and outcome.

->

-> We understand your desire to get back into the game and will do everything we can to make that happen safely.
+We understand your desire to get back into the game and will do everything we can to make that happen safely.
 Because of their dynamic nature, sports injuries require specialized methods of treatment.
-So whether you’re a weekend warrior or a high school, college, or professional athlete, if you suffer an injury, you need to see a physician with the highest level of experience in sports medicine.
-Regardless of the injury or level of competition, Florida Orthopaedic Institute sports medicine team’s training and experience is focused on a single goal: getting you back in the game.
+So whether you’re a weekend warrior or a high school, college, or professional athlete, if you suffer an injury, you need to see a physician with the highest level of experience.
+Regardless of the injury or level of competition, Florida Orthopaedic Institute team’s training and experience is focused on a single goal: getting you back in the game.

->

-> - Advanced X-rays, MRI, CT and ultrasound diagnostic imaging
+- Advanced X-rays, MRI, CT and ultrasound diagnostic imaging